cabreraam/cabreraam.github.io/_pages/about.md

   - /about.html
 ---

-I am a Software Engineer in the [Architectures and Performance Group](https://www.ornl.gov/group/architectures-performance) at [Oak Ridge National
+I am a Research Scientist in the [Architectures and Performance Group](https://www.ornl.gov/group/architectures-performance) at [Oak Ridge National
 Laboratory](https://www.ornl.gov/) and my research focus is on all things